 Unmanaged provider

-For example, if you have an agent server running locally when you clone the provider template and run uv run beeai-agents, you can register it using the following manifest:
+For example, if you’re running an agent server locally (e.g., by cloning the provider template and executing uv run beeai-agents), you can register it using the following manifest:

 manifestVersion: 1